UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

+For ingressing larger files (more than 1 GB) please contact SRE IT team.

 (ii) Click on the “Request ingress”.
 This moves the files into the airlock and a notification is sent to you and the ingress approver to evaluate your request.

 <figure markdown>